KittyCAD/geometric-constraint-playground/README.md

 - Rank estimation and problem state.

   - Before solving, we estimate the rank of $J$ (via SVD or QR) to characterise the system.
-    Rank can be used directly to separate underdetermined systems from those which are exactly or overdetermined.
+    Rank (rather than raw counts) can be used to separate underdetermined systems from those which are exactly or overdetermined.
     However, identifying truly overconstrained systems is more complex.
   - See: https://github.com/KittyCAD/ezpz/issues/6#issuecomment-3215292050